jupyter/nbconvert/docs/source/usage.rst

     Latex report, providing a table of contents and chapters.

-  - ``--template base``

-    Very basic latex output - mainly meant as a starting point for custom templates.

   .. note::

     nbconvert uses pandoc_ to convert between various markup languages,